Lloydy216/hotel-new-/README.md

   - Manually clicked every link on each page.
   - Verified that all internal navigation routes worked correctly.
 - **Result**: No broken or dead links found.

+Project deployed successfully and functions as it should, the following link is the live website https://lloydy216.github.io/hotel-new-/index.html